-Where no such agreement is discernible, a tribunal shall apply the conflict of laws rules 'which it considers applicable'.
+Where no such agreement is discernible, section 46 provides that a tribunal shall apply the conflict of laws rules 'which it considers applicable'.

 7 Arbitral institutions

 What are the most prominent arbitral institutions situated in your country?

 The most prominent institution based in England that deals with international commercial arbitration is the London Court of International Arbitration (LCIA).